saifulislam88/kubernetes/Kubernetes Principle & Concept.md

 **Kubernetes follows a client-server architecture**.
-A Kubernetes cluster consists of at least **one Master Node ** (multi-master for high availability) and multiple compute nodes.
+A Kubernetes cluster consists of at least **one Master Node ** (multi-master for high availability) and multiple Worker nodes.
 The master is responsible  for exposing the application program interface (API), scheduling the deployments and managing the overall cluster.
 The **Master Node** consists of various components including

       ⮚ Kube-apiserver